KasparEtter/ef1p/pages/email/email.md

 they are much more powerful when they are shared among mailbox providers.
 The best-known maintainer of block lists is [The Spamhaus Project](https://en.wikipedia.org/wiki/The_Spamhaus_Project).
-Before you try to relay email directly with the [ESMTP tool](#esmtp-tool), you can check [on this page](https://www.spamhaus.org/lookup/) whether your IP address is blocked.
+Before you try to relay email directly with the [ESMTP tool](#esmtp-tool), you can use the [Spamhaus IP and Domain Reputation Checker](https://www.spamhaus.org/lookup/) to determine whether your IP address is blocked.
 If you use and misuse the ESMTP tool a lot, your address may get listed there.
 Once your address is on their block list, your chances of relaying emails successfully dwindle.
 Block lists are fed by spam filters, which in turn are trained by users, who mark unwanted messages as spam.